Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 This program is nationally accredited by the Association for Advancing Quality in Educator Preparation (AAQEP) through June 30, 2028.
 Accreditation means that the College of Education (COE) meets the highest national standards for the preparation of teachers, administrators, and other professionals.

 Once completing an initial teacher licensure program, graduates are eligible to apply for a state license through the Hawaii Teacher Standards Board, which will allow the licensee to teach in public and charter schools in the State of Hawaii.
+As an added benefit, graduates from this program enter the HIDOE pay scale at Class III, which is equivalent to a master’s degree for entry salary.

 Hawai’i also participates in the NASDTEC Interstate Agreement which facilitates the mobility of educators among the states that are members of NASDTEC.
 UHM recommends you contact the office of certification in any state to which you may be relocating to get the most current information.
 See the NASDTEC website for more information.

-Eligibility
+Program Eligibility

-• Bachelor’s degree: Applicants must have graduated from a UHM recognized, accredited, four-year institution of higher education
+• Applicants must have graduated from an accredited, four-year institution of higher education that is recognized and accepted by UH Mānoa admissions

 • 2.75 GPA or higher